 Once the assessment phase is over, the person begins the hard work of marijuana detox.
 Consulting staff may provide regular monitoring, just to make sure the addict is adjusting well.
 The addict might be asked to rate his or her symptoms on a scale of 1 to 10, or the addict might be asked to describe how he or she is feeling.
 Consulting physicians may prescribe medication, and the addict might also be given nutritious foods that can help the body heal and help the addict feel distracted.

+Some people who undergo withdrawal symptoms and experience sobriety for the first time in years feel a crushing sense of depression.
 The changes in the brain, and thoughts of the behavior that took place during addiction, can become almost too much to bear.
 The staff at detoxification facilities are adept at spotting this depression, and they step in if they feel the addict is contemplating suicide in response.

 It often takes one to two weeks for marijuana to clear the addict’s system, but some people can emerge from the programs faster.
 Similarly, some people need more time to complete the process.
 Addicts and their doctors determine when the detoxification program is over, based on individual symptoms of their marijuana detox.

 Benefits of Inpatient Detoxification Programs